holab-hku/vomix-snakemake/README.md

 cd vOMIX-MEGA

 # Ensure conda env is activated
-conda info --envs # you do not want to pip install into your main environment
+conda info --envs | grep '^vomix' # you do not want to pip install into your main environment

 # Install vOMIX-MEGA using pip
 pip install .